SourceScript/kolessal/docs/contribution.md

 # Contribution

-Please feel free to submit an issue for any inquiries, questions, or bla bla bla whatever. \*whispers\* Pull-requests are appreciated.
+Please feel free to submit an issue for any inquiries, questions, or for whatever.
+Pull-requests are very much appreciated!

 ## Coding Style